karim-walid-wahdan/Tomasulo/README.md

 2. Execute the program and follow the on-console instructions
 ## Contributing

-Contributions to the E.U.R.O project are welcome.
+Contributions to the Tomasulo project are welcome.
 If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.